-I have always dreamed to visit Caribbean, but the time has never been the right one to manage it.
+I have always dreamed to visit Caribbean, but the time never was the right one to manage it.
 And then I found myself free of duties, able to choose the direction and capable of booking the dream trip.
 At that moment, the Barbados seed blossomed speedily and believe it or not, I booked all related flights, accommodation and some activities within 60 minutes.
-No, this is not the craziest thing I have ever done 🙂 I’ll make you witness some crazier ones in the next articles, but what’s important here is the idea coming up from nowhere and being executed with a rocket speed.
+No, this is not the craziest thing I have ever done 🙂 I’ll make you witness some crazier ones in the next articles, but what’s important here is the idea that came from nowhere, was completed by a rocket speed.
 So…let the journey begin.
-I am going to share my great experience.

-The nearest city is Oistins, just 5 minutes drive away, where you will find the best of the best grilled fish ever (I am still drooling).
-Every Friday evening there is a large open market, where you can choose your preferred type of fresh fish and it will be cooked immediately, right in front of you.
-Garnished by beer, this meal will remain unforgettable, combined by dance soca music and the warm Caribbean night.
+The nearest city is Oistins, just 5 minute drive away, where you can find the best of the best grilled fish ever.
+Every Friday evening there is a large open market, where fresh fish is offered and can be cooked immediately, right in front of you.
+Garnished by beer, this meal is unforgettable, combined by dance soca music and the warm Caribbean night.

 You don’t have much to do in Oistins, but this is a good point to stay and book accommodation.
 The most impressive “sightseeing” in Oistins is probably the main street with the bus stops.
 All the bus stops are named after women.
 So, ladies, it’s just a matter of time to find yours among the others.
-I can assure you it’s worth to pass through all the stops, no matter if your name sounds British or not at all.
+I can assure you it’s worth to pass through all the bus stops, no matter if your name sounds British or not.

 You might be surprised, as I was, because even my name was there.
 I was tricky and told my friends a story.
 Just a few days after my arrival I became so famous and significant in Barbados, that the government took a decision to name a bus stop after me.
 And I have the proper evidence 🙂

 All famous beaches are quite comfortably situated near Oistins.
-There are great restaurants around, just minutes away from the popular St. Lawrence Gap (plenty of bars, restaurants and night life) .
-It’s easy to reach any place on the island (which is very easy to be explored).
+There are great restaurants around, just minutes away from the popular St. Lawrence Gap (plenty of bars, restaurants and night life).
+It’s easy to reach any place on the island (very easy to be explored).

-Barbados is a very small but cute island – 34 km length by 23 km width everything is just next door.
-The intercity roads are well maintained ( but some are very narrow, a lot of curves and not completely flat), there are cheap buses if you want to avoid the left hand driving (British traffic rules).
+Barbados is a very small, but cute island – 34 km length by 23 km width.
+Everything is just next door.
+The intercity roads are well maintained, but some are very narrow, a lot of curves and are not completely flat.
+There are cheap buses if you want to avoid the left side driving (British traffic rules).

-The most developed, overcrowded and preferred part of the island is the West one, with endless white-sand beaches and transparent water.
+The most developed, overcrowded and preferred side of the island is the West one, with endless white-sand beaches and transparent water.
 The East side of the island is covered by rocks and sharp cliffs, worse roads, pretty quiet, popular like the Pirate side.
-The legends spread the story of scary pirates, who have used the coconut trees along the shore to cheat and rob the commercial ships.
+The legends spread the story of scary pirates, who used the coconut trees along the shore to cheat and rob the commercial ships.
 The local pirates used to hang lanterns on the top of the palm trees, misleading the ships it’s a light house and guiding them right to the sharp rocks.
 Once stuck in the shallow, it was very easy to plunder the wrecked ship.
-The local Barbadians built villas on this side of the island, where they enjoy the silence, away from the crowded touristic areas in the West.
-It’s quite unusual to meet tourists here, unless they have been provided by someone local (as it happened to me).
+The local Barbadians built villas on this side of the island, where they enjoy the silence, away from the crowded touristic areas on the West.
+It’s quite unusual to meet tourists here, unless they were accompanied by someone local (as it happened to me).

-Bridgetown, the capital of Barbados, is a small but cute city, full of history and colonial buildings, just 7-8 km away from the airport.
-I have not walked it much, neither stayed there long, but have experienced my first polo match ever, as a part of the viewers, of course.
+Bridgetown, the capital of Barbados, is a small, but charming city, full of history and colonial buildings, 7-8 km away from the airport.
+I did not walk it much, neither stayed for long time, but there I experienced my first polo match ever.
 Polo, cricket and field hokey are extremely popular sports in here.

-Like former British colony, Barbados has the legacy of all expected cultural and sport characteristics, including afternoon tea.
+Like a former British colony, Barbados has the legacy of all expected cultural and sport characteristics, including afternoon tea.
 But what is very very local and has nothing to do with the British is the insular pride – the rum.
-The Barbadians (or Bajans) claim to have the oldest rum in the alcohol history – producing the best one ever 🙂 Sugar cane plantations have been built in the 17-th century and have developed a lot.
+The Barbadians (or Bajans) claim to have the oldest rum in the alcohol history – producing the best one ever 🙂 Sugar cane plantations were built in the 17th century and developed a lot since.

-You can easily drink 5 to 6 or more glasses of rum cocktails and I can guarantee no headache, no sickness, no discomfort, just the mood becomes very high and comes a sudden wish to dance.
+You can easily drink 5 to 6 or more glasses of rum cocktails and I can guarantee no headache, no sickness, no discomfort.
+Just after the fifth glass, the mood becomes very high and comes a sudden wish to dance.
 No surprise the locals and the tourists (in a few days) dance everywhere.
 You cannot just sit and resist the local soca music.
 It comes directly to your heart, then drops to your feet and makes you move.
-Believe me, I know what I am talking about 🙂 Supported by rum cocktail (rum, fruit, mostly orange juice, grenadine and ice cubes) you can listen and dance to it whole day.
+Believe me, I know what I am talking about.
+Supported by rum cocktails (rum, fruit, mostly orange juice, grenadine and ice cubes) you can listen to it and dance whole day.

-The boat trips are very popular, where you will get rum cocktail supplies during the whole race.
+The boat trips are very popular.
+Rum cocktail supplies run during the whole race.
 You could also experience snorkelling in the reef, where all Nemo (from the cartoon) characters are waiting for you, swimming with the white turtles, jet ski or just sunbathing, dancing and exploring the West Barbadian coast.

 Extremely expensive villas and luxury hotels could be seen along the white beaches.
 But the good news is you can take your towel and drop it just on the beach in front of them, because in Barbados all the beaches, without exception, are public and free.
-I have been brought to some very famous properties as a visitor and have to admit I have been truly impressed.
-Wish to be able to live in the Paradise, not only to visit it, but had to face the current circumstances 🙂 Anyway, wherever you choose to stay on the island, you will have the privilege to enjoy its beauty and to experience the exceptional beaches, food, drinks and soca music.
+I was brought to some exclusive properties as a visitor and should admit I was truly impressed.
+Wherever you choose to stay on the island, you will have the privilege to enjoy its beauty and to experience the exceptional beaches, food, drinks and soca music.